 Consider these five guiding principles: safety, trustworthiness and transparency, peer support and collaboration, empowerment and choice, and cultural, historical, and gender issues.

-“It’s important to have a clear, concise reentry program and support for employees returning to the office,” say Julie Gilbertson, Senior HR Resources Manager at 501(c) Services.
-“Make sure personal protective equipment is available for them and be prepared to reassure employees with strong safety processes and policies.”
+“It’s important to have a really clear, concise reentry program and support for employees returning to the office,” say Julie Gilbertson, Senior HR Resources Manager at 501(c) Services.
+“Make sure that personal protective equipment is available for them, and be prepared to reassure employees with strong safety processes and policies.”

 Regularly checking in with your employees isn’t a revolutionary act, but it’s a powerful way to build genuine, trusting relationships.
 The need to prioritize consistent communication is underscored by the abrupt shift to virtual work, a change that left many employees feeling isolated and disconnected.

-“Employers really have to make sure they’re focusing on trust-building and reassurance and reaffirming the values of the organization so that employees go ‘Alright, it’s going to be okay, my employer is there for me, I want to show up and work hard,” Gilbertson says.
+“Employers really have to make sure they’re doing trust-building and reassurance and reaffirming the values of the organization so that employees go ‘Alright, it’s going to be okay, my employer is there for me, I want to show up and work hard,’” Gilbertson says.

 When checking in with employees, avoid using general or abstract phrases and opt for questions that will elicit honest responses.
-Instead of asking “how’s your workload?” try asking “are there any tasks this week that you’re worried about, or that I could assign to someone else?”
+Instead of asking “how’s your workload?” try asking “are there any tasks this week that you’re worried about, or are more than you have the bandwidth for right now?”

 Facilitating connections between employees and creating spaces where employees can turn to their colleagues for insight and advice is key in creating a trauma-informed workplace.

 Peer support programs aren’t a replacement for professional therapy, but they offer a way for colleagues to connect with others facing similar issues and learn about relevant health benefits and employee assistance programs from colleagues who have used them.